Organizing ideas in mind maps

 An organizing idea has an interesting effect on the use of our memory.
 In general, words and other symbols function as access clues; for example, if I say "Your house," the immediate effect is that you remember where you live; that's part of the meaning of the term to you.

-By the way, the "no" makes no difference here.
-For example, "don't think of your house" results in you thinking of it the same way, because the presence of the clue is the determining factor.
+Incidentally, negation makes no difference here.
+For example, "don't think of your house" results in you thinking of it in the same way, because the presence of the clue is the determining factor.
 In this sense, commands such as "think" or "imagine" are not necessary either: "your house" is enough!

 An organizing idea is a clue that potentially attracts several other ideas; for example, to understand "The songs on your computer", you think about your computer, the place or places where you keep music files and then the files, and you can even mentally "play" some of them.